 - Royal Glasgow Institute of Fine Art

-- a collective of professional artists covering the Yorkshire Region and also Fife Dunfermline Printmakers Workshop
+- a collective of professional artists covering the Yorkshire Region and a member of Fife Dunfermline Printmakers Workshop